EP021: Defining Yourself is a Journey Without a Solid Destination

 Jessica speaks about OCD and what it means to experience an anxiety based mental illness like that

 Jessica: I think that's great advice.
-I know it's worked with me having anxiety and OCD is I get a lot of intrusive thoughts, like all the time.
+I know it's worked with me having anxiety and OCD is I get a lot of intrusive thoughts all the time.

 Silas: Oh, yeah.

-Jessica: All the time and having to sit there.
-And part of having OCD for anyone who doesn't know, it's not just like, oh, there's germs everywhere.
-There's such a spectrum to it and the thoughts create anxiety, which leads to a compulsion, which is why you see people washing their hands and things like that is they're literally washing away their thoughts.
-And so by having your thoughts and seeing them which them, you're actually taking the power away from them.
+Jessica: All the time and having to sit there and part of having OCD for anyone who doesn't know, it's not just oh, there's germs everywhere.
+There's such a spectrum to it and the thoughts create anxiety, which leads to a compulsion, which is why you see people washing their hands and things like that is they're literally washing away their thoughts and so by having your thoughts and seeing them which them, you're actually taking the power away from them.
 So that's a tool too that I learned just with your own mental health.
 It's just like, alright, here we go.

 Silas talks about sitting with your feelings, and the process of moving from fear to witnessing them

 Silas: Yeah.
 It's hard.
-Like it's definitely easier but I watched the show The Midnight Gospel, it's the only thing I've been watching in for quarantine and they talk a lot about like meditation and just sitting with your feelings and all of this and it really changed my whole perspective of like the concept of spaciousness and allowing room between yourself and your feelings and just witnessing them and not.
-They are a part of you, but knowing that you're not defined by your feelings, and like getting some separation between that I think has made it so much easier but by no means am I an expert.
+It's definitely easier but I watched the show The Midnight Gospel, it's the only thing I've been watching in for quarantine and they talk a lot about meditation and just sitting with your feelings and all of this and it really changed my whole perspective of the concept of spaciousness and allowing room between yourself and your feelings and just witnessing them and not.
+They are a part of you, but knowing that you're not defined by your feelings, and getting some separation between that I think has made it so much easier but by no means am I an expert.
 I'm sitting with those feelings.
-That's why I recommend journaling because I'm like actively doing something, you know, it feels like I'm doing something to get it out of my body, but to each their own.
+That's why I recommend journaling because I'm actively doing something.
+It feels like I'm doing something to get it out of my body, but to each their own.

-Jessica: Yeah, I mean it.
-And if journaling is not your thing, I know that journaling used to be my thing, but now seeing my thoughts in permanent ink actually makes it harder to process.
+Jessica: Yeah, and if journaling is not your thing, I know that journaling used to be my thing, but now seeing my thoughts in permanent ink actually makes it harder to process.

 Silas: I can't read my handwriting when I draw.